About Still Water

 - Contributing to understanding, peace, and justice in the world: encouraging community members to live mindfully in the world, aware of the consequences of their actions; and as a community supporting events, programs, and institutions that bring, love, healing, and joy to our neighborhoods, regions, and planet.

-The Still Water community will not as an organization support political parties, candidates, or platforms.
-However, we will as a community and as individuals speak out against injustice and oppression and offer spiritual support and services to those who have been harmed.
-We will strive to change such situations by joining others in nonviolent movements and direct actions that genuinely have as their aim justice, reconciliation, peace, and freedom for all.
+Mindfulness is the awareness and transformation of not only our own suffering, but of the suffering around us.
+Therefore, we will look deeply into our society and will speak out against injustice and oppression.
+We will offer beneficial services and spiritual support to those who are at risk or who have been harmed.
+We will strive to change such situations by joining others in nonviolent movements and direct actions that genuinely have as their aim justice, reconciliation, peace, and love.